 U.S. Internet companies have increasingly engaged in international digital trade as the global Internet audience has expanded.
-Americans made up 66 percent of worldwide Internet users in 1996, but only 13 percent in 2012.
-The state of the United States, they have built leading positions in the global markets for search engines, video streaming, social media, and online auctions and retail.
-The Foreign revenues have generally made up an increasing share of these companies' overall revenues, but the companies continue to create significantly higher revenue per user in the United States than abroad.
+Americans made up 66 percent of worldwide Internet users in 1996, but only 13 percent in 2012.575 As U.S. Internet companies have grown their user base outside the United States, they have built leading positions in the global markets for search engines, video streaming, social media, and online auctions and retail.576 Foreign revenues have generally made up an increasing share of these companies' overall revenues, but the companies continue to create significantly higher revenue per user in the United States than abroad.
 Despite the global success of U.S. Internet companies, foreign Internet companies have

-&lt;sup>575 comScore, "UK Digital Future in Focus," February 2013, 6.
+575 comScore, "UK Digital Future in Focus," February 2013, 6.

-&lt;sup>576 Public data about the global market for Internet services have notable limitations.
+576 Public data about the global market for Internet services have notable limitations.
 There are no standardized methods for estimating Internet market share, unique visitors, and active users.
 Companies that collect data across the industry have differing and often unclear methodologies, so their results may be difficult to analyze and compare.
 Internet companies collecting data on their own visitors may also have different methods of measurement.